Guidance on the application of the TCA: preferential treatment and rules of origin

 - To clarify the meaning of “insufficient production”, to interpret it properly and to illustrate it through several examples, you can consult the guidance on insufficient production.

-- For the application of the origin quota derogations, you can consult the new Implementing Regulation regarding the implementation of tariff quotas that has been adopted and published in May 2021.
+- For the application of the origin quota derogations, you can consult the new Implementing Regulation regarding the implementation of tariff quotas that was adopted and published in May 2021.

 Use of UK distribution centres